mwunsch/mwunsch.github.io/tinyletter/_posts/2016-04-08-panama_papers.md

 Weird week on the Internet.
 Productive week in the repository.

 [`sonic-sketches`](https://github.com/mwunsch/sonic-sketches) is
 nearing a nice milestone.
 Let's recap.
-I wanted to make a a project where I could…
+I wanted to make a project where I could…

 + Do something ambitious with the Clojure programming language.
 More